m-lab/website/_pages/tests/ndt/ndt.md

 everything documented here as a table is actually presented as a view.

 ## Unified Views

+The presentation of NDT data in the **unified views** described here represents M-Lab's strategy for preserving test data as collected and annotated, and curating views of that data to be used for attempting to answer various research questions.
+To aide understanding of this strategy and how to use NDT unified views, please see the links below:

+* [How NDT Views Are Derived and Published][ndt-views]
+* [Migrating Queries from Previous to Current NDT Unified Views][migrate-queries-unified-views]
+* [NDT Unified Views Example Queries][example-queries]

+[ndt-views]: {{ site.baseurl }}/tests/ndt/views
+[migrate-queries-unified-views]: {{ site.baseurl }}/tests/ndt/views/migrate
+[example-queries]: {{ site.baseurl }}/tests/ndt/views/examples

-* A set of views designed to easily support studies of the evolution of the Internet performance by geopolitical regions
+* NDT Unified Views are a set of views designed to easily support studies of the evolution of the Internet performance by geopolitical regions
 * **Unified Views should be the starting point for most people**.
 * Also called "Helpful Views" in some documentation